 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

-All ocean-view suite accommodation; onboard meals; butler service; complimentary beverages served throughout the ship (an assortment of complimentary wines, champagne and spirits); all onboard gratuities (except spa); expedition parka and backpack; courtesy rubber boots on board; port charges and handling fees.
+All ocean-view suite accommodation; onboard meals; butler service; complimentary beverages served throughout the ship (an assortment of complimentary wines, champagne and spirits); all onboard gratuities (except spa); expedition parka and backpack; port charges and handling fees; Silver, Medallion, Grand and Owner's Suite guests receive laundry service and dinner at Officer's table.
+Subject to change without notice.

-International airfare; air charter package [$950 per person (2013); $1,140 per person (2015) round-trip between Buenos Aires and Ushuaia and includes the applicable transfers between the airport/pier]; transfers and luggage handling; government fees and taxes; passport expenses; items of a personal nature; fuel surcharge may apply.
+International airfare; air charter package round-trip between Buenos Aires and Ushuaia and includes the applicable transfers between the airport/pier; transfers and luggage handling; government fees and taxes; passport expenses; items of a personal nature; fuel surcharge may apply.